aruzhan-bolatova/bequalize-ml/README.md

 - **Data Format**: JSON as specified in documentation
 - **Storage**: Local AsyncStorage for privacy

+## ⚠️ Current Status

+- ✅ **Web Demo**: Fully functional - immediate testing available
+- ✅ **TypeScript Code**: Complete and validated
+- ✅ **Mock Data System**: Realistic clinical patterns
+- ⚠️ **React Native**: Basic setup complete, requires full RN environment for mobile testing
+- 🔄 **Next Phase**: Ready for signal processing and ML implementation

 ---

 **Note**: This is a development version using mock data.
+The web demo provides immediate access to all core functionality.
+For full React Native mobile development, additional setup is required.
 The next phase will integrate with actual Bequalize Belt hardware and implement advanced ML algorithms for clinical assessment.